sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 - syncd
 - swss
 - pmon

+For those packages it might be a challenge to support installation, un-installation and upgrade using SONiC Application Extension framework.
+E.g. syncd contains vendor SDK which usually means there is a kernel driver installed on the host OS.
+Upgrading just the syncd may become challenging because of a need to upgrade kernel driver on the host.

 Those containers do not provide an individual feature, monitoring service or networking protocol implementation but rather are required to run other features.